GarryOne/parkbee-interview/README.md

 ## Kubernetes limited account

+This one adds a `limited-access-account` that has access only to the `myapp` namespace
 ```
 kubectl apply -f service-account.yaml
 ```

-This one adds a `limited-access-account` that has access only to the `myapp` namespace
+Now, we can get the `SA_TOKEN` using it later
 ```
 SA_TOKEN=$(kubectl get secret limited-access-account-token -n myapp -o jsonpath='{.data.token}' | base64 --decode)
 ```